Nicodman/Reasoning_Agents_2020/README.md

 ENV: chessboard: 5 colors ('green','blue','purple','black','grey'), 4 visits for each color

-RL: learn the chess moves: Knight, King, Rock, Bishop, Queen. __ RB specification: perform moves in the specified order (NB: order for the subject, i.e. first the Knight, then the King ...)
-(NB: each move is not random, i.e. start from 1,1 then goes to 1,2 ...)
+RL: learn the chess moves: Knight, King, Rock, Bishop, Queen with SARSA learning algorithm

+RB specification: perform moves in the specified order (NB: order for the subject, i.e. first the Knight, then the King ...)
+(NB: each move is not random, i.e. start from 1,1 then goes to 1,2 ... the Knight moves from the bottom to the top...)

+Experiment 2: Pick And Place Robot (future work)

 ## Team